GyroSuperintelligence/BabyLM/README.md

 - 🧠 **Learns Like a Baby**: Starts with zero *learned associations* but leverages the pretrained *symbolic knowledge* of a standard tokenizer, learning to bind physical states to existing semantic concepts.
 - ♾️ **Unlimited Memory**: Never forgets; knowledge is limited by disk space, not RAM, via an efficient append-only log.
-- 🗜️ **4-6× Text Compression**: Can losslessly compress entire Wikipedia to a physics-native format while maintaining instant random access
+- 🎯 **Zero Hallucination**: Can only generate what it has physically learned, not random guesses.
 - ⚡ **High Throughput**: Estimated ~1 million bytes/sec per core on modern hardware.
 - 💾 **Compact Brain**: The core logic and ontology maps fit in ~30MB.
 An optional 770MB State Transition Table (STT) unlocks maximum performance.
 - 🌍 **No GPU Required**: Runs on a Raspberry Pi, your phone, or even embedded systems.
 - 📚 **No Training Data Needed**: Learns directly from conversation, not from scraped internet data.
 - 🔍 **100% Explainable**: Every decision can be traced through simple physics operations.
-- 🎯 **Zero Hallucination**: Can only generate what it has physically learned, not random guesses.
 - 🔢 **Holographic Geometry**: Built on numerical patterns (3, 6, 12, 24, 48) found in crystals and rotation groups.
 - 🌐 **Six Degrees of Everything**: Any knowledge is reachable from any other in at most 6 steps, a provable property of the state space.